 How to care for a living Christmas tree is quite timely now.
 Having a real tree in your home for Christmas is incomparable to setting up an artificial one.
 You can’t mimic that fresh, crisp smell.
 Plus, the look of a real tree brings more feelings of traditional, old-timey goodness.
 Don’t want an artificial Christmas tree this year and don’t want to chop down a live one?
 Try bringing a living tree inside.
 Then, let this beautiful specimen continue to thrive as you celebrate the holidays and beyond.

 How to Care for a Living Christmas Tree - Step One: Choosing the Right Tree

 The first thing you’ll need to decide is which species of evergreen to go with for your living Christmas tree.
 You can pick from several varieties.
 These include pine, fir, spruce, cypress, juniper, hemlock, or redwood.
 You’ll want to ensure you’re choosing a type of tree that can comfortably grow outdoors in your area year-round.
 You’ll eventually be moving this ornamental Christmas piece outside to carry out the rest of its days.
 When purchasing a tree, check the plant’s tag to see its hardiness range.
 This will tell you which USDA zones in which it can survive.

-Most tall evergreen trees develop a root system that gets too large to be contained in a pot for an extended period of time, or they simply get too tall to be allowed to remain indoors.
-There are a few species, however, that don’t actually need to be moved outdoors after the holiday season.
-The Norfolk Island pine and the dwarf Alberta spruce can both easily be grown indoors year round as a houseplant and you won’t need to move it outside once the Christmas ornaments come down.
+Most tall evergreens develop a root system that gets too large to be contained in a pot for an extended period.
+Or they get too tall to be allowed to remain indoors.
+However, there are a few species that you don’t need to move outdoors after the holidays.
+The Norfolk Island pine and the dwarf Alberta spruce can both be grown indoors year-round as a houseplant.
+So, you won’t need to move it outside once the Christmas ornaments come down.